Skip to content

 authenticatedUser?.address?.province = "OVL"

-This assignment only happens if neither authenticatedUser nor address are nil.
+This assignment happens only if neither authenticatedUser nor address are nil.
+Otherwise, the statement is ignored.

 Another example where optional chaining is useful is the value(at:) method from before: